 Can I get an Early Entry ticket?

-Yes, Early Entry tickets are available which allow you to enter the festival at 1 PM, a full hour before general admission, receive a limited edition taster glass to enjoy an hour of first dibs on beers from all 60+ participating Hoosier breweries and guests, with a smaller crowd size and shorter lines.
+Yes, Early Entry tickets are available which allow you to enter the festival at 1 PM, a full hour before general admission, receive a limited edition taster glass to enjoy an hour of first dibs on beers from all participating Hoosier breweries and guests, with a smaller crowd size and shorter lines.

 Do I need to print my ticket, or can I show it on my phone?

-Because technology-related issues such as glare on phones and internet connectivity can dramatically slow down entrance for all attendees, all tickets need to be printed for the event.
+Because technology-related issues such as glare on phones and internet connectivity can dramatically slow down entrance for all attendees, all tickets need should be printed for the event.
 We appreciate your understanding and cooperation.
 You can opt to not print your ticket, but if your ticket doesn’t scan and we can’t find you in the system, you will not be allowed entry.

 Rest assured that we’re focused on getting everyone in to enjoy our festivals as quickly as possible and have found that scanning from phones significantly delays this.
 However, we’re always looking at ways to improve the festival experience, including using technology to scan phones without having to increase ticket prices or delay entry.